 Who is a Consumer?

 A consumer is someone who purchases the product for his/her own need and consumes it.
 A consumer cannot resell the good or service but can consume it to earn his/her livelihood and self-employment.
-Any person, other than the buyer who buys the product or services, consumes the product by taking his/her permission is categorised as a consumer.
-In simple words, the end user of the goods or services is termed as a consumer.
+Any person, other than the buyer who buys the product or services, consumes the product by taking his/her permission is categorized as a consumer.
+In simple word, the end-user of the goods or services is termed as a consumer.

-Given below in a tabular column are the differences between Customer and Consumer.
+Given below in a tabular column are the difference between Customer and Consumer.

 |Resell||A wholesaler or distributor can purchase the product and resell it||No|